GiveMeAllYourCats/xHaust/README.md

-  -T, --test                           run attack on in built local http server for testing -v, --verbose                        Shows all debug messages -D, --debugFilter <debugFilter>      Filter debug messages -t, --tags <tags>                    tags to use for this attack seperated by hypens (Ex. http-post-urlencoded) -i, --input <input>                  input string to use as first scan structure data (Ex. form input names configurations) -o, --output <output>                output string to use as payload for attack, will replace :username: :password: and :csrf: with respectable values
+  -T, --test                           run attack on in built local http server for testing -v, --verbose                        Shows all debug messages -D, --debugFilter <debugFilter>      Filter debug messages -t, --mods <mods>                    mods to use for this attack seperated by hypens (Ex. http-post-urlencoded) -i, --input <input>                  input string to use as first scan structure data (Ex. form input names configurations) -o, --output <output>                output string to use as payload for attack, will replace :username: :password: and :csrf: with respectable values
   -g, --useGui                         enable gui